progoerke/DeepFishing/Pipeline/README.md

 # How to
 To train a model and create a submission file with the predictions on the test set, call `python3 hyper.py -r`.
+The submission can be viewed in first.csv.
 (If you run for the first time, check the installation comments under **Installation**)

 # Content
 | File | |